Reference

 Public Rendering

-If the module writes a public page, add renderer behavior in DesertCMS::Renderer.
+If the module writes static public output, add renderer behavior in DesertCMS::Renderer.

 The normal pattern is: